đŸȘ™

 👉

-I still recommend people invest in real estate for the purposes of giving back.
+I still recommend everyone to try investing in real estate for the purpose of giving back.
 Check out my article on that here.

 I needed something with gold’s strengths but without its limitations.